640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 This is a urine test for cytomegalovirus (CMV), a common virus that belongs to the herpes family.
 It is so widespread that most people in the U.S. have been infected by the time they reach age 40, although many don't realize it.
-You can pick up the virus by handling or exchanging bodily fluids, including kissing or having sex.
+You can pick up the virus by handling or exchanging bodily fluids, such as saliva, blood, urine, breast milk, and semen.
 The virus usually causes only a mild illness, but it can do serious harm to unborn children, people with HIV/AIDS, or others with a weak immune system.

-Your doctor might order the test if you have unexplained symptoms that resemble the flu.
+Your healthcare provider might order the test if you have unexplained symptoms that resemble the flu.
 If you've been infected with the virus, you may have these symptoms:

 Tiredness and weakness